Safety equipment checklist

 Open waters

 Open waters are navigable waters that are not enclosed by land or not within a river, bay, harbour or port.
 They include coastal and ocean waters.
-For more information, see About open waters.
+For more information, see Boating on open waters.

 Enclosed waters

 Enclosed waters are navigable waters enclosed by land or a port.
 They include inland and coastal rivers and lakes, creeks and lagoons, enclosed coastal bays, ports and harbours, estuaries, dams and all alpine waters.
-For more information, see About enclosed waters.
+For more information, see Boating on enclosed waters.

 Maintaining and storing safety equipment